BMW-InnovationLab/BMW-Labeltool-Lite/README.md

   - Create a folder called "images", this is where you put all the images that you need to label.

-  - Create a folder called "labels", this is where the labels are generated after labeling your images
+  - Create a folder called "labels", in "labels" create a folder called "json", this is where the labels are generated after labeling your images

   - Create a json file called "objectclasses", this is where  you define your classes.
 An example of two different classes is shown below: